idyne/idyne/README.md

 ### Hey there, I'm Emre,
-a gamer and game developer from Izmir.
+A gamer and game developer from Izmir.
 I studied Computer Engineering, which taught me how to code and solve problems.

 I've always loved playing games.
 That's why I chose to make games, so I can use my love for gaming and my tech skills together.